Lifelong Learning Community at Otterbein

 Exclusive offerings of lectures, discussions, workshops and May mini-courses created for the Lifelong Learning Community members, by members and by Otterbein faculty.

-Otterbein Summer Theatre: Discounted matinee performances during the summer of 2020 with opportunities to meet the actors, directors and playwright.
+Otterbein Summer Theatre: Discounted matinee performances with opportunities to meet the actors, directors and playwright.

 Westerville Symphony: Discounted tickets for events in Cowan Hall in October through April.
 Contact Alumni Relations for promotional code for discount.